How do you know which curriculum to choose?! Here’s the best curriculum advice for new homeschoolers from a 10-year veteran homeschool mom.

-If I had a penny for every time I’ve been asked if “they” give us a curriculum to homeschool with, I’d be rich.
 Really rich.
-I used to bristle at the question, but, as we’ve evolved in our homeschooling journey (and I’ve grown more comfortable in my role), I realize that the question stems from them just not understanding how homeschooling works.
+I used to bristle at the statement, but, as we’ve evolved in our homeschooling journey (and I’ve grown more comfortable in my role), I realize that it stems from others just not understanding how homeschooling works.
 And that’s okay, because unless you’re entrenched in it, it can seem a bit confusing.

 For those who are just beginning their journey into the world of homeschooling though, the question can create all manner of self-doubt and anxiety.
 So, here is my curriculum advice for new homeschoolers based on what’s worked for us – and what hasn’t.